ivans-innovation-lab/my-company-documentation/chapter1/microservices/overview.md

 A Project service is used for manging and quering the projects of your company.
 It is split into a command-side microservice application and a query-side microservice application.

+### Backing services

+The premise is that there are third-party service dependencies that should be treated as attached resources to your cloud native applications.
+The key trait of backing services are that they are provided as bindings to an application in its deployment environment by a cloud platform.
+Each of the backing services must be located using a statically defined route

+#### (Service) Registry

+Netflix Eureka is a service registry.
+It provides a REST API for service instance registration management and for querying available instances.
+Netflix Ribbon is an IPC client that works with Eureka to load balance(client side) requests across the available service instances.

+#### Authorization server (Oauth2)

+For issuing tokens and authorize requests.

+#### Configuration server

+The configuration service is a vital component of any microservices architecture.
+Based on the twelve-factor app methodology, configurations for your microservice applications should be stored in the environment and not in the project.

 ## Components